maldil/ICSE2022_ArtifactEvaluation/README.md

 <img src="https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/Images/patterns.png" width="700" height="50" />

 A code change pattern is represented by a row in this generated table.
 The number of code change occurrences per pattern is represented by the column **NumberFound**.
 Click the hyperlinks in the **Details** column to view each case.
-It should take you to the page below, which has all of the occurrences for the relevant pattern.
+It takes you to a page similar to below, which has all of the occurrences for the relevant pattern.
 To see the actual changes on GitHub, click on the **Link** hyperlinks.

 For example, if you click on the hyperlink **location** in the second row, which has the most occurrences, you should see the `html` file below, which illustrates moving from `sum()` to `for loops`.

 <img src="https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/Images/pattern.png" width="250" height="450" />

-**Step 3.4** Now, you saw how [R-CPATMiner](https://github.com/maldil/R-CPATMiner) mines code change patterns.
+**Step 2.5** Now, you saw how [R-CPATMiner](https://github.com/maldil/R-CPATMiner) mines code change patterns.
 You can execute `exit` to terminate the container.
 You can still access all the generated files in the mounted folder.

 ### c.
 Evaluating the RefactoringMiner